Ortler view from Schafberg summit (02-11-2007)

 From Fallasch Joch, the Schafberg trail turns north and follows the ridge up to the summit.

-The north trail starts at Furkelhütte and goes up to the Schafeck - Dosso delle Pecore ridge, a west - east running subridge of Schafberg.
+starts at Furkelhütte and goes up to the Schafeck - Dosso delle Pecore ridge, a west - east running subridge of Schafberg.
 It follows this subridge up to the northridge of the summit and unites with the two other trails.
 Its the trail with the best views.

 From Schafberg you can follow the main ridge to the north, descending to a col 2842 m and ascending to Piz Sielva.
 There is a very old, not maintained trail with scarce markings and some easy rock scrambling (class 2 / below UIAA grade I).
 From Piz Sielva you can traverse the whole ridge until you reach Piz Chavalatsch (unmaintained trail, rocks, UIAA grade I / class 2 - 3) or you use the steep eastern subridge (without trail, class 2 - 3) from Piz Sielva down to trail number 4, which leads you back to Furkelhütte and the chosen trailheads.